 Follow the CDC Guidelines to Know More about:

 You can visit the CDC website to know more about STDs & STIs topics and the guidelines/awareness campaigns provided by CDC is very helpful as well.

-Affordable Rapid Testing operates out of Phoenix, Arizona.
+Affordable Rapid Testing operates throughout of Phoenix Metropolitan Area, Arizona.
 You can also avail yourself of our mobile testing services within this area if you cannot reach us at our lab.